aanisa/prime_prework_week_5/README.md

 * Adding a method to an object
 * Calling an object's method

-You can refer to the Codecademy lesson JavaScript 8 (Objects II) for reference if needed.

 ### Step 1
 * create a new animal named "somethingFun" with a first name of "Something" a last name of "Fun" and a type of "Cat"